“Briana has one of the most important talents an editor can have—the gift of sight.”

 Briana is a freelance editor, copywriter, and manuscript consultant.
 She’s worked with literary magazines, independent publishers, established writing programs, and individual clients.

-• I began my literary citizen journey as an editorial fellow with Guernica magazine back in 2019.
-Since then, I have also worked as a contributing editor, managing editor, and (currently) a a senior prose editor for Seventh Wave's annual literary magazine; an editor-in-chief for the Seventh Wave’s inaugural Community Anthology cohort; a creative nonfiction mentor for the low-res MFA program, PocketMFA; an editor & storyteller for the independent press Milkweed Editions; and most recently a critique group instructor for the womxn-centric digital community space, HerStry.
+• I began my literary Citizen journey as an editorial fellow with Guernica magazine back in 2019.
+Since then, I have also worked as a contributing editor, and managing editor for Seventh Wave's annual literary magazine; an editor-in-chief for the Seventh Wave’s inaugural Community Anthology cohort; a creative nonfiction mentor for the low-res MFA program, PocketMFA; an editor & storyteller for the independent press Milkweed Editions.
+Currently, I am the senior editor of prose at Seventh Wave, a line editor with Black Girls Who Edit, and a critique group instructor for the womxn-centric digital community space, HerStry magazine.

 • Intermediate Manuscript Editing, Chicago Manual of Style